Thif/CFMChallenge/README.md

 # CFMChallenge
-Machine Learning notebooks for the CFN data challenge
+Machine Learning notebooks for the CFM data challenge